If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 McMaster Health Sciences, on the other hand, has smaller class sizes and an inquiry-based approach to learning, which focuses on independent research and discussion.
 While this program is highly competitive, students are supportive and willing to help one another.

-If you want a more traditional style of learning Western Medical Sciences may be the program for you.
-But, if you are open to a new style of learning and want a close-knit community, McMaster Health Sciences is probably better.
+If you want a more traditional style of learning, then Western Medical Sciences may be the program for you.
+But, if you are open to a new style of learning and want a close-knit community, then McMaster Health Sciences is probably better.

 To learn more about Western Medical Sciences, visit this page.